This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • People with liver disease.

-As I already mentioned, being overweight and obese trigger a host of problems and diseases.
+As I already mentioned, being overweight and obese triggers a host of problems and diseases.

-Well, it turns out that the 4 horsemen of the immune apocalypse, in addition to decreasing the defense capacity of our immune system, are also responsible for causing our body to begin to accumulate extra pounds, causing us to become overweight to later qualify as obese. .
+Well, it turns out that the 4 horsemen of the immunological apocalypse, in addition to reducing the defense capacity of our immune system, are also responsible for causing our body to begin to accumulate extra pounds, causing us to become overweight and later qualify as obese. .

-Is it hard for you to believe it?
-I invite you to look for a tape measure and measure your waist so that you can compare the result with the data that I am going to provide you below:
+Is it hard for you to believe?
+I invite you to look for a measuring tape and measure your waist so that you can compare the result with the data that I am going to provide you below:

-What is your measure?
-Are you in a healthy range, at risk or at high risk?
+What is your measurement?
+Are you in a healthy, at-risk, or high-risk range?

 Most people fall into the risk range and that means they are overweight.

-Now look at how each rider can affect your weight:
+Now see how each rider can affect your weight:

-1. If you have trouble getting enough sleep, waking up with little energy will be the least of your problems.
+1. If you have trouble getting enough sleep, waking up with low energy will be the least of your problems.

-And it is that you could present from hormonal imbalances, a decrease in your metabolic rate and an increase in anxiety about eating foods high in sugars and fats.
-A poor night's sleep can cause you to eat an extra 300 to 400 calories that day.
+And you could present hormonal imbalances, a decrease in your metabolic rate and increased anxiety about eating foods high in sugar and fat.
+One night of poor sleep can cause you to eat 300 to 400 extra calories that day.

-1. Do you lead a life full of stress, with overwork, endless hours in traffic, problems with your partner, you can not face all your debts and your cortisol levels are at the maximum?
+1. Do you lead a life full of stress, with overwork, endless hours in traffic, problems with your partner, you can't afford all your debts and your cortisol levels are at the maximum?

-1. If you spend your time eating high-sugar foods and processed foods like Oreos or Cheetos, let me tell you, your blood sugar levels can be skyrocketing and, in addition to gaining weight, you could become insulin resistant and paving the way for suffering. type 2 diabetes.
+1. If you spend your time eating foods high in sugar and processed foods like Oreos or Cheetos, let me tell you, your blood sugar levels could be through the roof and, in addition to gaining weight, you could become insulin resistant and pave the way for suffering. type 2 diabetes.

-1. To go up one floor do you take the elevator, go to the corner pharmacy by car or did you decide to join the gym 2 years ago, but you haven't started yet?
+1. To go up a floor do you take the elevator, do you go to the corner pharmacy by car or did you decide to join the gym 2 years ago, but you haven't started yet?

 Statistically, people gain 2 pounds a year even if they maintain good eating habits.
 If you don't exercise, how much will you weigh in 10 years?

-Remember that overweight and obesity cause a state of constant inflammation in your body, which triggers a variety of pathologies, such as type 2 diabetes, cardiovascular problems, high blood pressure, non-alcoholic fatty liver disease, sleep apnea, cancer, depression, anxiety , among many others.
+Remember that overweight and obesity cause a state of constant inflammation in your body, which triggers a variety of pathologies, such as type 2 diabetes, cardiovascular problems, high blood pressure, non-alcoholic fatty liver, sleep apnea, cancer, depression, anxiety , among many others.

-It is a vicious circle from which many cannot seem to escape.
+It is a vicious circle that many cannot seem to escape from.

-How to beat the 4 horsemen of the immune apocalypse to recover your health and avoid being overweight?
+How to defeat the 4 horsemen of the immunological apocalypse to recover your health and avoid being overweight?

 To combat lack of sleep:

-• A hot shower, making your room like a dark cave, turning the air conditioning down to 68-70 degrees F and reading a book will go a long way.
+• A hot shower, making your room look like a dark cave, lowering the air conditioning to 68-70 degrees F and reading a book will help you a lot.

 • Stop watching the news all day and avoid toxic people.